Excellence in Obscurity

-Viognier is not that common of a grape; most of my friends who like wine but don’t pay as much attention to it, as say I have, haven’t really heard of it.
-But if you do stumble upon it or are looking for a new white wine to try you should definitely pick up a bottle.
+Viognier is not that common of a grape; most of my friends who like wine but stick to the standards like Sauvignon Blanc and Chardonnay, haven’t heard of it.
+But, those of us who have explored California wine country have stumbled upon the delicate and complex Viognier.
 Even in its home in the Northern Rhone in France it is not very widely planted with less than 300 acres of vines.
 Viognier started to gain popularity in the United States in the early 1990s and it has in fact been said that there is more acreage planted in California than in its homeland.
-But that acreage while potentially bigger than that of France is still dwarfed by the acres upon acres of chardonnay that is planted there.

 Perhaps one of the reasons for this low number of plantings and relative anonymity is because Viognier is a notoriously fickle grape and is very sensitive to where it is planted.
 Viognier does not grow in a reliable or predictable fashion and it tends to ripen slowly, which leaves it exposed to animal predation.
 As such the best Viognier grapes come from warmer climates.
-In fact, the biggest difference between French Viogniers and those produced in American is the ripeness factor, which is more reliable in the America that it is in France.
-This is the reason why Viognier from the states tend to be bigger and more fruit forward while Viognier from France tends to be a little bit more restrained and delicate.
+In fact, the biggest difference between French Viogniers and those produced in America is its ability to ripen more fully.
+This is the reason why Viognier from America tends to be bigger and more fruit forward while Viognier from France tends to be a little bit more restrained and delicate.

-The appeal of Viognier, both those from France and the US is that bright ripe fruit that is present on both the palate and in the aroma.
-The best examples of Viognier showcase flavors and scents like honeysuckle, ripe peaches, bright melon and orange peel.
+The appeal of Viognier is its bright ripe fruit character that is present on both the palate and in the aroma.
+The best examples of the varietal showcase flavors and scents like honeysuckle, ripe peaches, bright melon, and orange peel.
 The grape itself is naturally relatively low in acid and is typically made into bold full-bodied white wines with a creamy texture and an aroma that bursts from the glass.
 In fact Viognier is occasionally blended in small amounts with Syrah to enhance the aroma and add a floral, fruity undertone.